Nutrition and Pet Foods

 Good nutrition is important for your pet for many reasons.
 Good nutrition promotes good quality of life and helps your pet stay healthy, happy and active longer.
 High quality foods help their skin and coat to be healthier, help their immune system to be stronger, and improve their whole body health.
 High quality also means less waste, so less mess to clean up in the litter box and yard.

 A good food provides complete and balanced nutrition for you pet.
 It provides the proper mixture of minerals and nutrients to support them.
 Adding other foods, people food, excessive amounts of treats, or vitamins to a high-quality diet is not necessary and may be detrimental.
 Adding supplements to a poor diet will not make it a good diet – you cannot add supplements to achieve the proper balance of nutrients.
 Raw/home-cooked diets are often not balanced for your pet.
 If you are interested in home-cooked diets, we recommend you consult a nutritionist to balance the diet.
-(Balance-It is a good website to access a nutritionist).

 Nutritional deficiencies/excesses can lead to severe health problems to include allergies, heart disease, kidney disease, and other organ dysfunction.

 How Do I Find the Best Food for my Pet?

 We recommend foods that have high quality, consistent ingredients and meet AAFCO (Association of American Feed Control Officials) Standards to include a feeding trial (this must be included on the label).
 Feeding trials are costly and when done properly, are continued for years to show that the food is appropriate for labeled stages of the pet’s life.
 Foods labeled as only meeting standards may have the appropriate required ingredients, but these ingredients may not be nutritionally available to the pet, which is why the feeding trials are so critical.